Frequently Asked Questions

 What are the economic benefits of the project?

-The project will positively contribute to the local and regional economy in a number of ways.
+Preliminary analysis by economic experts suggests that the project will positively contribute to the local and regional economy in a number of ways.
 Examples of the economic benefits of the project include:

 - The construction phase of the project is expected to have a $1.39 billion direct contribution to the local economy and an additional $2.33 billion in related economic activity.